Craft Practices

 Entry requirements

-UCAS tariff points: 120 Completion of a level 3 qualification, for example: A-Levels, BTEC or Foundation Diploma in Art and Design.
+• UCAS tariff points: 120 - Completion of a level 3 qualification, for example: A-Levels, BTEC or Foundation Diploma in Art and Design.

-Applicants can be considered if they can provide evidence of prior learning and should provide a digital portfolio.
-You will be invited to a portfolio interview.
-The portfolio should evidence commitment to the discipline.
+• E portfolio of work related to application (optional at point of application.
+A portfolio will be requested if shortlisted for an interview) The portfolio should evidence commitment to the discipline.
 It could include sketchbooks, technical and material exploration, design work, project development from start to finish, detailed images of finished work.
 Where possible, applicants are encouraged to include a video of working on a practical exercise as part of the portfolio, of which the College can provide guidance if required (see below).
 If applicants cannot provide a portfolio, the College will provide a practical exercise that can be done remotely to asses mental agility and dexterity and suitability for this skills based programme.

-International students must provide evidence of English language ability to Level B2 (IELTS 6.0), as well as equivalent level 3 qualifications.
+• International students must provide evidence of English language ability to Level B2 (IELTS 6.0), as well as equivalent level 3 qualifications.

 How to create a portfolio